-- Meniere’s disease – This is caused by increase in the pressure of the fluid present in the inner ear.
-The patient has spells of vertigo, ringing in the ear and hearing loss usually in one ear.
+This is caused by increase in the pressure of the fluid present in the inner ear.
+The patient has spells of vertigo, ringing in the ear and hearing loss, usually in one ear.

-- Vestibular neuritis – this is caused by infection of the nerve of balance.
-The patient presents with intense nausea and vomiting along with vertigo.
+Vestibular neuritis is caused by the infection of the nerve of balance; the patient complains of intense nausea and vomiting along with vertigo.
 It may last a few days leading the patient to be confined to bed.